mmarra23/NBA_HOF_ClassificationML/README.md

 **Objective**

 The goal of this project was to predict NBA players who will enter the Hall of Fame (HOF) Players from players who are currently playing or have Retired after 2018.
 The approach would try different classifiers and identify the most accurate models used in the prediction based on the Precision and ROC primarily.
+Note, the python code is attached above in this repository.

 **Data Selection**